zendesk/cross-storage/README.md

 ## API

-#### CrossStorageHub.init(permissions)
+#### CrossStorageHub.init(opts)

-Accepts an array of objects with two keys: origin and allow.
+Accepts an option object, which may include a permissions and a storage The permissions is an array of objects with two keys: origin and allow.
 The value of origin is expected to be a RegExp, and allow, an array of strings.
+The storage option can be one of `window.localStorage` or `window.sessionStorage`.
+Default is window.localStorage (if supported).
 The cross storage hub is then initialized to accept requests from any of the matching origins, allowing access to the associated lists of methods.
 Methods may include any of: get, set, del, getKeys and clear.
 A 'ready'